mscaudill/neuroGit/README.md

 individual roi.
 This container object makes it easy to carry out further calculations on the fluoresence signals from each roi.
 The package includes numerous scripts that demonstrate the interaction with the signal map object.
+This package is free to use under a public license.
+If used, please cite this repository.

+**Intrinsic Imaging**

-4. An intrinsic imaging package for analyzing hemodynamic flow in response to stimuli.
-Currently supports only tiff format images
+A package for analyzing hemodynamic flow in response to stimuli.
+Currently supports only tiff format images.